ashwanibakshi/winForm_With_Apis/README.md

 # winForm_With_Apis

 This is a simple project where we will be consuming node.js api's through windows form.
-For starting node go in the server folder and then run the application using
+For starting node go in the server folder and then run the application.
+But first install the required packages

+Install Packages
+#### npm install

 Start Application
 #### npm start